IHE/ITI.PIXm/input/pagecontent/volume-1.md

 ###### 41.4.2.4.1 Use Case Description
 The patient administration of the hospital detects that the patient person has been registered twice with slightly different identity data (e.g., typo in name).
-To inform the Patient Identifier Cross-Reference Manager that both records represent the same patient person the patient administration systems performs a Mobile Patient Identity Feed [ITI- 104] transaction conveying the local ID's and identity data of the two records.
+To inform the Patient Identifier Cross-Reference Manager that both records represent the same patient person the patient administration systems performs a Mobile Patient Identifier Cross-Reference Feed[ITI-104] transaction conveying the local ID's and identity data of the two records.

 ###### 41.4.2.4.2 Process Flow
 Intentionally left blanc.